 This easy Sicilian Pizza is characterized by its thick, chewy crust with bits of crispy, caramelized cheese around the edges!
 Topped with an assortment of gooey mozzarella cheese, smoky meat and sweet onions and green peppers, this is a keeper.
 You’re gonna want a slice (or three) of this!
-If you love this, you will love this Meat Lovers Pizza, Neapolitan Pizza, Philly Cheese Steak Pizza or Mexican Pizza!
+If you love this, you will love this Pepperoni Pizza with Garlic Herb Crust, Meat Lovers Pizza, Neapolitan Pizza, Philly Cheese Steak Pizza or Mexican Pizza!

 Disclosure: I partnered with FLEISCHMANN’S® Yeast for this recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.